angarsky/diveintopython/learn/file_handling/directories.md

-Directories in Python are an essential aspect of programming that allows for the organization, storage, and access of files and folders.
 Directories are a critical part of file management and play a crucial role in developing comprehensive programs in Python.
-With directories, programmers can quickly create, delete, and manipulate files and folders within their applications using the built-in library functions in Python.
-In this article, we will explore the fundamentals of directories in Python and how to use them effectively in programming.

 ## OS Module